Meetpaneliya/Healthcare/README.md

 ## 🤝 Support

-For support, email support@vitaluxe.in or join our Slack channel.
+For support, email zainni.1801@gmail.com or join our Slack channel.